 Note: If you’re using the Nextcloud Dashboard app, you can add a widget to display your tasks.
 When you log in, you’ll see what you need to.

 Using Task Lists Outside of Nextcloud

 Tasks is great if you’re logged into Nextcloud (like I usually am).
 But what if you’re not?
 You can still check your tasks lists.
 How?
 Here are a couple of ways you can do that.

-Note: You can't share your task lists with people who don't have access to the same instance of Nextcloud that you're using.
+You can’t share your task lists with people who don’t have access to the same instance of Nextcloud that you’re using.

 Nextcloud Tasks is more than a basic task manager.
 Sure, it doesn’t have all of the bells and whistles that some people demand in a task management app, but for most of us it does enough.
 And it’s a solid option for one person or for groups who use Nextcloud as a hub.